jasonwhite/button/docs/_docs/tutorial.md

 Nothing happened!
 Indeed, nothing *needs* to happen.
 The file itself didn't change -- only the metadata associated with the file.
 While other build systems use a file's time stamp to determine changes, Button determines changes based on the checksum of a file's contents.
-This might seem like it would get slow for many files, but the checksum is only recomputed if the time stamp changed.
+This ensures 100% correctness when detecting changes to files.
+There are many cases where a file's contents can change but its timestamp remain the same.

 ### Modifying a File